 - Different countries distance thresholds will be replaced by one EU-wide of 10,000 euro.

 - Another simplification is being able to file one OSS return that covers all of your EU VAT cross-border obligation for B2C sales.
-So this is regarding cross-border, business to consumer only – you will still need to file your normal VAT return, on your home country, or for countries where you store goods.
+So this is regarding cross-border, business to consumer only – you will still need to file your normal seperate VAT returns in your home country and in countries where you store goods.